 List of financial opportunities for minority students.
 Categories include Females, African Americans, Asian and Pacific Islanders, Native Americans, and more.

 Gay, Lesbian, Bisexual, Transgender Resources:

 - LGBTQ+ Resource Center at Ferris

-Located in the University Center, The LGBTQ+ Center serves to foster a supportive environment that is open, safe, and inclusive for students of all sexual orientations, gender identities, and gender expressions.
+Located in the David L. Eisler Center, The LGBTQ+ Center serves to foster a supportive environment that is open, safe, and inclusive for students of all sexual orientations, gender identities, and gender expressions.
 The Center’s objective is to promote understanding, acceptance, and visibility of the LGBTQ+ community by creating, educating, and advocating, and nurturing a healthier and compassionate environment for all.

 CenterLink exists to support the development of strong, sustainable LGBT community centers and to build a unified center movement.

 UNF (University of North Florida) LGBT Resource Center Mission is to provide valuable education and resources for the entire campus community with a commitment to advocacy, equality, respect, and support for LGBT students, faculty, and staff.

 The Gay Center provides a secure place to come together and plan, share knowledge and expertise, and to shape our future as a vibrant community in New York and around the world.